alexliao/swably/README.md

 	4. Clone the project to a local folder, such as /var/www/swably
 	5. Run command "bundle" to install libararies
 	6. Run command "rake db:schema:load" to create the data structure
+	7. create 4 folders: /public/apks, /public/pictures, /public/feeds, /public/downloads
-	7. Run command "rails server" to launch the site
+	8. Run command "rails server" to launch the site
-	8. Open localhost:3000 in browser to test
+	9. Open localhost:3000 in browser to test